- Biometric time and attendance systems use fingerprint, facial, palm or iris scans to record work time.

 - Employees can refuse to provide biometric scans, but employers can terminate them for it.

 - All businesses should be aware of these laws because other states have similar pending legislation.

 There was a time when using a fingerprint or facial scan in the workplace was reserved for highly sensitive jobs or top-secret government positions.
 Today, however, biometrics are increasingly common in all types of businesses.

-Its tie-in to time and attendance systems is contributing to the increase in biometric data collection in the workplace.
-Many of today's time and attendance systems offer the options of recording employee time by fingerprint, palm, iris or facial scan.
+Biometrics' tie-in to time and attendance systems is contributing to the increase in biometric data collection in the workplace.
+Many of today's time and attendance systems offer options to record employee time by fingerprint, palm, iris or facial scan.

 "Businesses need to be aware of the significant compliance requirements associated with implementing biometric time and attendance systems," Kelly said.
 "An employer's failure to have a proper compliance program in place can result in significant liability."

 Which types of companies use biometric time clocks?

 In theory, any company that has the budget and need for biometric time clocks can use them.
 According to one leading manufacturer of fingerprint-based biometric time clocks, companies in industries such as restaurants, oil and hospitality comprise the majority of biometric time clock clientele.

 What does a biometric time clock usually cost?